franciscost59/Ear_Training_Exercises/README.md

 ## Prerequisites

-There are essential to main requirements to run this repository.
-First, one needs to install *MIDIUtil*.
-This can be achieved by following the guidelines presented [here](https://github.com/MarkCWirt/MIDIUtil).

-Next, one need to install the requirements packages necessary.
-This can be achieved by running the following command:
+To install the necessary requirements packages for this repository, please run the command below:

 ```
 pip install -r requirements.txt